Firewise Landscaping with Succulents

-Go to my Top Five Firewise Succulents blog post
+Go to my Top Six Firewise Succulents page

 SUCCULENTS have soared in popularity recently because they’re drought-tolerant, easy-care and just plain cool to look at, and now there’s another compelling reason to grow them: They’re fire-retardant.
 During last month’s wildfires, succulents — which by definition store water in plump leaves and stems — apparently stopped a blaze in its tracks.